Aleksei Sokolov

-Aleksei Sokolov (1787-died after 1833) was a Russian Orthodox priest.
+Aleksei Sokolov (1787 – after 1833) was a Russian Orthodox priest.
 He was the first priest to arrive in Sitka, Alaska from Russia in 1816.
 He brought the festival icon of St. Michael and the silver-plated icon to the St. Michael's Cathedral.
 The silver-covered icon is to the right of the main ikonostasis and the festival icon of St. Michael is in the Chapel of Our Lady of Kazan on display in a showcase.